gohuygo/crowdsource-solidity/README.md

+Decentralized Kickerstarter Demo

-Visit on the test network - https://ethfunding.herokuapp.com/
+Visit on the test network - https://ethfunding.herokuapp.com/.
+You will need to have the MetaMask plugin installed and connected to the Rinkeby Network.

 `node ethereum/compile.js` to create contract builds .